ADVISORY COMMITTEE FOR THE MULTIDISCIPLINARY ACADEMIC PROGRAM IN HUMAN RIGHTS

-The Special Academic Program in Human Rights presents human rights as a rich and interdisciplinary field of study.
+The Multidisciplinary Academic Program in Human Rights presents human rights as a rich and interdisciplinary field of study.
 The program provides students with the analytical, conceptual, and practical skills necessary for human rights study; connects students to affiliate faculty and peers; supports student research projects and internships; and offers career guidance in the field.

-Students apply to the Special Academic Program in Human Rights during the fall term of the sophomore year.
+Students apply to the Multidisciplinary Academic Program in Human Rights during the fall term of the sophomore year.
 They also complete the requirements of a Yale College major.
 Yale College does not offer a major in human rights.

 To fulfill the requirements of the program, students complete a gateway course, four electives, and a capstone project.
 The gateway course equips students with the theoretical tools necessary for studying human rights, their evolution, and their justification.
 It introduces a number of contemporary issues such as gender disparities, racial discrimination, climate change, global health, human trafficking, refugees, world poverty, and humanitarian intervention.
 Students select four electives from a list of eligible courses provided at the start of each term.
 A capstone project, informed by extracurricular experience, is developed in consultation with the program director.

-HMRT 100b / PLSC 148b, Theories, Practices, and Politics of Human Rights Thania Sanchez and Nicholas Robinson
+HMRT 100b / PLSC 148b, Theories, Practices, and Politics of Human Rights Thania Sanchez

 Introduction to core human-rights issues, ideas, practices, and controversies.
 The concept of human rights as a philosophical construct, a legal instrument, a political tool, an approach to economic and equity issues, a social agenda, and an international locus of contestation and legitimation.
 Required for students in the Multidisciplinary Academic Program in Human Rights.
-SO

 * HMRT 400a, Advanced Human Rights Colloquium James Silk